-Long before Brian Ellis began playhing lead guitar and Moog synthesizer for the progressive rock band Astra, he was somewhat of a child star.
+Long before Brian Ellis (Astra, Psicomagia) began playing lead guitar and Moog synthesizer for the progressive rock band Astra, he was somewhat of a child star.
 Briefly, anyway.
 “I was on the Disney Channel show Inside Out with George Foreman when I was 11 years old,” he says.
 “YouTube it!”

 After being signed to Rise Above Records (Witchcraft, Sleep, Electric Wizard), Astra’s debut album The Weirding was released in March 2009, as a two-album vinyl set and on CD, with cover artwork by Arik Roper.